 At the same time, you’ll want to empty the remaining water in the boiler system.
 Refer to the boiler manual to understand what might be causing the water leak.

 Why is my boiler leaking?

 Here are six possible likely reasons that your boiler may be leaking.

 1. There is a leak from the bi-thermal heat exchanger between the heating and hot water bodies

 2. The expansion tank has failed.
 Watch the boiler as the water heats.
 If the leak starts after the boiler burner has run for a while, then you most likely have a faulty expansion tank.

 3. It is possible that the boiler safety valve is faulty.
-Build up of limescale and calcite along the tank and pipes, will increase the water pressure in the tank, and cause leaks.
+A build-up of limescale and calcite in the tank and pipes, will increase the water pressure in the tank, and cause leaks.